Paul-HenryP/threejs-project/README.md

+# Info
-This is currently not ready.
+This is currently in progress.